-The screening will be followed by a discussion between the artists.
+The screening was followed by a discussion between the artists.

 Bringing together a group of artists working with video art and other forms of moving-image, On the Margin screening series attempts to examine issues related to labor, migration and the margin.
 By exploring the space between documentary and art, this series aims to question how collective and/or personal stories complicate the definition of borders in Asia and beyond.